Author: Lindsey Boycott

 Supply chains are the unsung heroes that make the modern world go around and it isn’t until something seriously disrupts the process that people realize how much it impacts the economics behind business.
 Electronic devices are the most complex things that people produce and components are often built by highly-specialized manufacturers in different parts of the world – often crossing oceans multiple times as more technology is added to the hardware.

 China has cornered the market on electronics assembly and, according to Henry Yeung from the National University of Singapore, commands half the world’s workforce capacity for building them.
-Companies like Intel Corp., for example, announced that they are reviewing their global supply chain process to reduce their reliance on China’s role in their production.
+Companies like Intel Corp.
+(NASDAQ: INTC), for example, announced that they are reviewing their global supply chain process to reduce their reliance on China’s role in their production.

 Tariffs are making it hard to manufacture and move products, Intel says, and they will make changes if they have too.
 The company’s stocks were one of the hardest hit after President Trump’s May 5 tweet about raising tariffs on goods coming out of China – ping 10 percent in the first six trading days following the initial spate of trade talk.
 Consequently, Intel has had to reduce their revenue forecast for the year due to what they have called “China headwinds.”